hackersupreme/redux-coupon-calculator/README.md

 ### Store

-The store of the app consists of two parts under `cuopons`: an array called `allIds` and an object called `byIds`.
-The `allIds` array contains all the ids of the cuopons.
-The `byIds` object contains all the cuopon objects.
+The store of the app consists of two parts under `coupons`: an array called `allIds` and an object called `byIds`.
+The `allIds` array contains all the ids of the coupons.
+The `byIds` object contains all the coupon objects.

 ```
 state = {
- 	cuopons: {
+ 	coupons: {
   		byIds: {},
   		allIds: []
   	}
 }
 ```

-The properties of the `byIds` object are the ids of each cuopon with the values being the corresponding cuopon object.
-The cuopon object stored in the `byIds` object has the following structure:
+The properties of the `byIds` object are the ids of each coupon with the values being the corresponding coupon object.
+The coupon object stored in the `byIds` object has the following structure:

 ```
 byIds: {